pavanreddy8143/Medical-Insurance-Cost-Prediction/README.md

 ### predict the Medical Insurance cost prediction with the help of ML-Regression

-Predict the Medical Insurance Prediction with help of ML- Regression

 Content Columns -

 - age: age of primary beneficiary